hpcleuven/VscDocumentation/source/antwerp/the_2017a_toolchains_on_the_uantwerp_clusters.rst

    Acceleration Library (DAAL).
 All developer tools (debugger, Inspector, Advisor, Vtune Amplifier, ITAC) are enabled by loading the inteldevtools/2017a module rather than independent modules for each tool.
-More information is available on `the documentation page on the Intel compilers @
+More information is available on :ref:`the documentation page on the Intel compilers @ UAntwerp <Antwerp 2017a intel>`.
-   UAntwerp <\%22/infrastructure/hardware/hardware-ua/intel\%22>`__.
 -  The Python install now also contains a number of packages that previously where accessed via separate modules: